 To be clear, “disabled” does not mean “incapable”, “inferior”, or even “limited”.
 A common stigma surrounding the concept of disability is rooted in the word itself: “ability”.
 While some disabilities may limit people’s abilities to perform tasks many of us may find straightforward, many disabilities are not as detrimental.

-Unfortunately, this stigma has crept itself into the workplace, which has often hurt those that have documented disabilities.
+Unfortunately, this stigma has crept into the workplace, which has often hurt those that have documented disabilities.
 One common misconception about people with disabilities is that they are unable to perform or keep up (in the workplace) with the “average”, “able” person.
 This is a dangerous assumption and should not be a generalization.

 Educate your staff